 What is a Lexile Level?

-According to Scholastic, you can use a Lexile measure in two different ways: To measure how difficult a text is or gauge a student’s reading ability.
+According to Scholastic, you can use a Lexile level measure in two different ways: To measure how difficult a text is or gauge a student’s reading ability.
 Lexile levels are one of the most common metrics for discovering where a student’s reading level is.

 You may wonder what Lexile measurements have to do with ISBN numbers, and even wonder what ISBN numbers have to do with reading levels.
 Believe it or not, there is a correlation between all three.